cloudflare/cloudflare-docs/content/fundamentals/notifications/create-notifications/create-pagerduty.md

 # Configure PagerDuty

-{{<Aside>}}
+{{<Aside type="note">}}

-This feature is only available if your account has at least one Business or Enterprise zone.
-For more information, see our [plans page](https://www.cloudflare.com/teams-pricing/).
+This feature is only available if your account has at least one zone on a Business or higher plan.
+For more information, see our [plans page](https://www.cloudflare.com/plans/).

 {{</Aside>}}